adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

 **Hybrid extractive-abstractive approach**: First, the document length is reduced by selecting salient sentences using a BERT-based extractive summarization model.
 Then a BART model is used to generate the final summary (Bajaj et al., 2021).
 Since, in our case, we often require a summary length greater than
 1024, we use a chunking-based BART (rather than pre-trained BART) in the second step.
 The researchers call this model BERT_BART.

+## Generating finetuning data

+Finetuning supervised models needs a large set of doc-summary pairs.
+However, the considered models (apart from Longformer) have a restricted input limit which is lesser than the length of documents in our datasets.
+Hence, the researchers use the following method, inspired from Gidiotis and Tsoumakas (2020), to generate finetuning data for chunking based summarization.

+- Consider (d, s) to be a (training document, reference summary) pair.
+When d is segmented into n chunks d1, d2, ... dn, it is not logical for the same s to be the reference summary for each chunk di.
+- To generate a suitable reference summary si for each chunk di, first we map every sentence in s to the most similar sentence in d.
+- For every chunk di, we combine all sentences in s which are mapped to any of the sentences in di, and consider those sentences as the summary si (of di).
+- Following this procedure from each document, we get a large number of (di, si) pairs which are then used for finetuning.